gbdev/pandocs/content/CPU_Instruction_Set.md

 Tables below specify the mnemonic, opcode bytes, clock cycles, affected flags (ordered as znhc), and explanatation.
-The timings assume a CPU clock frequency of 4.194304 MHz (or 8.4 MHz for CGB in double speed mode), as all gameboy timings are divideable by 4, many people specify timings and clock frequency divided by 4.
+The timings assume a CPU clock frequency of 4.194304 MHz (or 8.4 MHz for CGB in double speed mode), as all Game Boy timings are divideable by 4, many people specify timings and clock frequency divided by 4.

 ### GMB 8bit-Loadcommands